OXID-eSales/developer_documentation/modules/skeleton/composerjson/dependencies_and_autoloading.rst

 .. _add_dependencies_and_autoload_via_composer-20170217:

-Add dependencies and autoload via composer
+Dependencies and autoloading with composer
 ==========================================

 **Glossary:**